Assault and Armed Criminal Action Case Dismissed

 Homicide Charges in Missouri

-The law recognizes that there are different levels of culpability in the death of another person, so there are different degrees for murder charges.
+The law recognizes that there are different levels of culpability in the death of another person, so there are different degrees for homicide charges.
 The most serious is first degree murder, or capital murder.
-This charge arises when the murder was an intentional action that was planned in advance.
-In second degree murder, the act wasn’t planned, but the perpetrator intended to kill the victim in the moment.
-Second degree murder is called voluntary manslaughter.
-Involuntary manslaughter is causing the death of another without any intent.

 Exploring Possible Defense Strategies

 The criminal penalties vary depending on the degree of the homicide charge.
 Prison sentences can range from seven years for involuntary manslaughter to life in prison or the death penalty for intentional murder.
 Because the consequences are so severe, you need qualified legal representation.
 Our St. Louis homicide lawyers explore all possible defense strategies to provide the best possible representation to each client.

 - Defense of others